beauterre/MG-anitron/README.md

 ## 🚀 Core Concepts

-### 1. The Timeline (The Authority)
+### 1. The Edit Decision List (The Authority)
-The project is driven by a JSON-based timeline.
-Every action—whether it's a sprite entering the screen, moving to a new coordinate, or leaving the scene—is an **Event**.
+The project is driven by a JSON-based **Edit Decision List (EDL)**.
+Every action—whether it's a sprite entering the screen, moving to a new coordinate, or leaving the scene—is a specific entry in this list.
-- **Chronological Processing**: The engine replays events from time `0` to the current playhead to determine exactly what should be on screen.
+- **Chronological Processing**: The engine replays the EDL from time `0` to the current playhead to determine exactly what should be on screen.
-- **JSON-Driven**: Every event is a JSON object, making the project easily scriptable or integrable with other tools.
+- **JSON-Driven**: Every EDL entry is a JSON object, making the project easily scriptable or integrable with other professional tools.

 ### 2. The Stage (The Simulation)
 The Stage is the "Single Source of Truth" for the current frame.